-Last update: 10/20/2020 @ 9:43 a.m.
+Last update: 1/20/2021 @ 8:00 a.m.

-We can save lives and stop COVID-19 if each of us does our part.
 If you are coming to campus, follow the 3 Ws: Wear a mask, Watch your distance and Wash your hands.
 If you are sick, you must stay home.
 Return to this page for updates as new information becomes available.

 The University of Washington's coronavirus webpage is also updated frequently as new information is available.